 It’s in the job description: there will be surprises.

-Lyric Opera of Chicago’s Madama Butterfly opens (again) on Saturday night with new principals Patricia Racette and Stefano Secco.
-The production has what’s called a split cast, spreading the opera’s run across a longer period and giving the company an opportunity to highlight different singers.
-Butterfly opened in October with Amanda Echalaz and James Valenti; now after a ten-week hiatus the show is back.
+Lyric’s Madama Butterfly opens (again) on Saturday with newly-arrived principals Patricia Racette and Stefano Secco.
+They are part of what’s called a split cast, which spreads the opera’s run over four months, and gives the company an opportunity to highlight different singers (Butterfly first opened in October with Amanda Echalaz and James Valenti in the lead roles).

 Madama Butterfly continues at Lyric Opera of Chicago through January.